 The story of 2020 was climate change.
 The increasingly severe effects of the rise in global temperatures are being felt everywhere, from extreme weather events to natural disasters.
 Scientific studies warn of the imminent and catastrophic consequences of climate change, raising global awareness of the impending crisis.
-As we move into 2021, here is our selection of 15 must-read books on climate change and sustainability to enlighten and inspire you this year.
+Here is our selection of the 16 best, must-read books on climate change and sustainability to enlighten and inspire you this year.

 Being the Change: Live Well and Start a Climate Revolution by Peter Kalmus